 What is an invention funded by the federal government?

-Certain rules pertain to any private companies or persons seeking to patent a federally funded invention.
+Certain rules pertain to any private companies or persons seeking to patent a federal government funded invention.
 We will dive into certain basic rules further below.
 At the outset, let’s clarify which government funded inventions are subject to these rules.

 Under the Bayh-Dole Act which is codified in 37 CFR § 401, a “Subject Invention” is any invention conceived or reduced to practice by a contractor in performing work under a federal grant or contract.
 Subject inventions are made by private parties, also known as contractors, pursuant to a funding agreement.